FAQs: Servicer Total Achievement and Rewards

 Servicer inclusion is based on loan volumes from the following three categories:

-A servicer needs to have met the above inclusion criterion for greater than or equal to four months for the past two quarters.
-The 2023 updates to the metrics became effective January 1, 2023 and will be reflected in the STAR Scorecard released in February 2023.
+A servicer must meet the above inclusion criterion for a minimum of four months over the last two quarters.
+The 2024 updates to the metrics will become effective January 1, 2024 and reflected in the STAR Scorecard released in February 2024.

 Can a servicer’s inclusion in the categories change?

-Yes, volumes will be reviewed no more than once a quarter in order to determine if servicer inclusion changes are required to meet the inclusion criteria.
+Yes, volumes will be reviewed no more than once each quarter in the program year to determine if servicer inclusion changes are required to meet the inclusion criteria.
 Servicers are typically not added once the year has started, but the review and measurement categories could be modified.

-For example, a servicer could be included in all three categories at the start of the year, but if the volume necessary to be measured in the Timeline Management category falls below the minimum requirements, then the servicer could be excluded from Timeline Management, but still in STAR for General Servicing and Solution Delivery.
+For example, a STAR servicer could be included in all three categories at the start of the year, but if the servicers minimum portfolio volume falls below the criteria threshold of the Timeline Management category, then the servicer could be excluded from Timeline Management, while remaining in the STAR program categories of General Servicing and Solution Delivery.

 Why aren’t all Fannie Mae servicers evaluated under the STAR Program?